The Unexpected Vocal Changes Accompanying Weight Loss: Dr. Gupta Explains

 To maintain healthy vocal cords and overall voice health is vital for day to day communication whether you are a singer or not, and staying at a healthy weight is beneficial to the total body and well being.

-In regards to physical exercise, finding what cardio machines burn the most calories or looking at elliptical before and after photos for inspiration and motivation can be just the push you need to stay on track.
+In regards to physical exercise, finding which cardio machines are most effective for burning calories or looking at elliptical before and after photos for inspiration and motivation can be just the push you need to stay on track.

 Issues that can potentially arise from obesity might include acid laryngitis or gastroesophageal reflux that could cause immense buildup of mucus or posterior pachydermia which translates to “elephant skin” because the mucus becomes so thick and rough.